google/benchmark/docs/user_guide.md

  prevails).
 A complete list of CLI options is available running benchmarks with the `--help` switch.

+### Dry runs

+To confirm that benchmarks can run successfully without needing to wait for multiple repetitions and iterations, the `--benchmark_dry_run` flag can be used.
+This will run the benchmarks as normal, but for 1 iteration and 1 repetition only.

 <a name="running-a-subset-of-benchmarks" />

 ## Running a Subset of Benchmarks